 - Click Add to add the layer to your scene.
 The elevation surface is added as Ground.

-With the ArcGIS Online 3D scene viewer, you can create and interact with 3D scenes.
+With the ArcGIS Online Scene Viewer, you can create and interact with 3D scenes.
 Your data is added on the elevation surface.
 If your data has defined elevation (z-coordinates), this information is honored in the scene.
 You can then share your work as a web scene with others in your organization or the public.

-For information on using the 3D scene viewer, see View scenes in the scene viewer in the ArcGIS Online help.
+For information on using the 3D scene viewer, see View scenes in Scene Viewer in the ArcGIS Online help.